Encode-guidelines/guidelines/docs/epidoc.md

 - [How to use the EpiDoc Guidelines](https://epidoc.stoa.org/gl/latest/intro-intro.html), an introductory explanation of the guidelines, available in various languages;
-- an [Overview of EpiDocstructure](https://epidoc.stoa.org/gl/latest/supp-structure.html),which contains the EpiDoc template and a prose description of the different sections of the template;
+- an [Overview of EpiDoc structure](https://epidoc.stoa.org/gl/latest/supp-structure.html), which contains the EpiDoc template and a prose description of the different sections of the template;
 - [EpiDoc homepage on SourceForge](https://sourceforge.net/p/epidoc/wiki/Home/), the main EpiDoc website.